fedfioravanti/Web-Scraping-and-Salary-Prediction/README.md

 ## Limitations

-The main limitations to this project come from the original operational dataset: it contains some apparently contradictory features for which very little information is available.
+The main limitations of this project arise from the fact that it uses averaged salaries from ranges, which can be quite broad.
+It would be interesting to compare the performance of the model with precise salaries to see how much of an impact this has.
-Another limitation of the dataset is that it did not include any information about the actual delay time, but we could only infer the flight status.
+Another limitation of the dataset, directly related to Indeed.com, is that it did not include any information about the company size, sector, and revenue.
-Additional work could be aimed at matching every flight with the relative apron spot and gate in the terminal building: this could help in performing a geospatial analysis to improve efficiency of airport facilities.
+Additional work could be aimed at extracting relevant information, especially about the job responsibilities, from the job description using NLP techniques.

 <br/><br/>

 ## Conclusion

-The nature of this project was primarily exploratory, so no hypothesis were made about which factor could have the greatest impact on a delayed flight.
+The nature of this project was primarily exploratory, so no hypothesis were made about which factor might have the greatest impact on data-related job salaries.

-The final parameters tuning using GridSearchCV gave an accuracy score of 0.7973 and a CV score of 0.7805: however the model was overfitting and biased towards the majority class, which showed a good precision score and a very good recall score.
-The average precision score and the bad recall score for the minority class confirmed the unbalanced behaviour of the model.

-The time of the flight and the baggage weight seem to be the most important factors in a delay, which was partly reflected in the previous EDA.
+The latest Random Forest model using GridSearchCV (with predictors enhanced by TfidfVectorizer) achieved an accuracy score of 0.8379 and a CV score of 0.8386.
+The model was balanced between the two classes, had a good accuracy and indeed a very good class separation capacity.

+The most prominent features for this model were the job titles containing engineer, senior and the remote work arrangement, meaning that engineering-related jobs and higher-level positions had the greatest impact in predicting job salaries.

 <br/><br/>